inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

 ........

 Every dataset should have a category assigned to it.
-Category should be written in lower case.
+The category should be written in lower case.

 .. table::